 A Closer Look at your Winter Tax bill

 RESA ISD: Regional Educational Service Agency-Intermediate School District.
-3.46430 This millage is comprised of two parts: RESA operations and County Voted Special Education.
+5.4643 This millage is comprised of two parts: RESA operations and County Voted Special Education.
 The operational portion is .0965 mills, while the County Voted is comprised of three special elections that occurred in 1977, 1988, and 2002 totaling 3.3678 mills.
 These are all permanent millage.
+Additionally, an enhancement millage went before the voters in 2017 for a 2.000 mill increase.
+This passed and will expire in 2021.

 WAYNE COUNTY: .9897 mills.
 This millage is comprised of an extra voted upon millage of .9529 and a Veteran’s relief millage of .0368.
 The “extra voted millage” does require approval periodically, while the veterans relief millage does not expire.